Things to do in Evansville, Indiana

 Where to stay in Evansville

 Other than the Tropicana Casino, The Doubletree by Hilton is Evansville’s only downtown hotel (check current rates)!
 The DoubleTree is just a stone’s throw from the action of Main Street, the Children’s Museum, and the Central Library.
-We enjoyed our stay in this classy hotel.
+We enjoyed our stay at this classy hotel.
 While breakfast is not included at the Doubletree, there is a fridge in the room for keeping snacks and drinks.

 The thing that surprised me the most about Southwest Indiana was the diversity of things to do!
 Within an hour of downtown Evansville, you’ll find even more attractions for your family!
 We made it to the Lincoln Boyhood Home and planned to spend 20-30 minutes, but we spent 2.5 hours!
 Don’t miss this attraction, just 40 minutes east of Evansville.